Kochen-Specker Contextuality: Advanced topics and methods

 \subsubsection{Basic notions}

-We start by introducing basic notions and definitions in graph theory, an extensive discussion of this topic can be found in \citet{Diestel2018,Bretto2013,Beeri1983, Lauritzen1996}.
-A graph is a pair $G=(V,E)$ where $V$ is the set of vertices, or nodes, and $E$ the set of edges, i.e., unordered pairs $(i,j)$ for some $i,j\in V$.
-Two vertices $i,j\in V$ of a graph are adjacent, or connected, if $(i,j)\in E$.
+We start by introducing basic notions and definitions in graph theory.
+Extensive discussions of this topic were given by in \citet{Diestel2018,Bretto2013,Beeri1983, Lauritzen1996}.
+A {\it graph} is a pair $G=(V,E)$ where $V$ is the set of vertices, or nodes, and $E$ is the set of edges, i.e., unordered pairs $(i,j)$ for some $i,j\in V$.
+Two vertices $i,j\in V$ of a graph are {\it adjacent}, or {\it connected}, if $(i,j)\in E$.
 A set of mutually connected vertices is called a {\it clique} of the graph.
 A set of vertices such that no two of them are connected is called an {\it independent set}.
 A {\it path} is a sequence of distinct vertices $v_0,\ldots, v_n$ such that $v_i$ is connected to $v_{i+1}$, for $i=0,\ldots,n-1$.
 A {\it cycle} is defined in the same way, but with $v_0=v_n$.
 A graph is an {\it acyclic}, or a {\it tree}, graph, if it contains no cycle.
-A graph is {\it triangulated}, or {\it chordal}, if every cycle of length $n\geq 4$ contains a {\it chord}, i.e., and edge connecting $(v_i,v_{i+2})$.
-The complement of a graph $G=(V,E)$ is a graph $\bar{G}=(V,\bar{E})$ where $\bar{E}=\{(i,j)|i,j \in V \} \backslash E$, i.e., every pair of connected vertices in $G$ is disconnected in $\bar{G}$ and vice versa.
+A graph is {\it triangulated}, or {\it chordal}, if every cycle of length $n\geq 4$ contains a {\it chord}, i.e., an edge connecting $(v_i,v_{i+2})$.
+The {\it complement} of a graph $G=(V,E)$ is a graph $\bar{G}=(V,\bar{E})$ where $\bar{E}=\{(i,j)|i,j \in V \} \backslash E$, i.e., every pair of connected vertices in $G$ is disconnected in $\bar{G}$ and vice versa.

-A hypergraph is a generalization of the above idea obtained by allowing edges to connect more than two vertices, namely, a pair $H=(V,E)$, where $V$ is the set vertices and $E$ the set of hyperedges, i.e., $E\subset 2^{V}$, with $2^{V}$ the power set of $V$.
+A {\it hypergraph} is a generalization of the above idea obtained by allowing edges to connect more than two vertices, namely, a pair $H=(V,E)$, where $V$ is the set vertices and $E$ the set of hyperedges, i.e., $E\subset 2^{V}$, with $2^{V}$ the power set of $V$.
 Hypergraphs can also arise from graphs; for instance, the clique hypergraph $H$ of a graph $G$ is defined by the same set of vertices and has as hyperedges the cliques of $G$.
-If a hypergraph contain only maximal hyperedges, i.e., for each hyperedge $E$ there no hyperedge $E'$ such that $E'\subset E$, the graph is said to be {\it reduced}.
-Given a hypergraph $H$, we say that $H'$ is the {\it reduced hypergraph} of $H$ if it is obtained from $H$ by removing all non-maximal hyperedges.
+If a hypergraph contains only maximal hyperedges, i.e., for each hyperedge $E$ there is no hyperedge $E'$ such that $E'\subset E$, the graph is said to be {\it reduced}.
+Given a hypergraph $H$, we say that $H'$ is the {\it reduced hypergraph} of $H$ if it is obtained from $H$ by removing all nonmaximal hyperedges.